solana-foundation/developer-content/content/guides/games/distribution.md

 ---
-title: Distribution
+title: Game Distribution
-description: How to do game distribution on Solana
+description: How you can do game distribution on Solana
 ---

 # Distribution